nikgalanop/edsger/src/design-choices.md

     > 3. a constant double, casted to an int
     > 4. the result of the operations '+', '-', '*', '/', '%'
     > between two constant doubles, casted to an int.
+- These constant integer expressions are computed by the compiler during compile time.
 - Global arrays are initialized to contain zeros.
 This is not guaranteed when declaring a local static array.

 ### Dynamic Memory Allocation